Briton and Frenchman arrested in Somalia's Puntland region

 Mudan accused Oversight International of “sharing classified information with foreign entities”.
 It did not elaborate.

-The French Foreign Ministry was not available for comment.
-Britain’s Foreign Office said it was in touch with the Somali authorities about the matter.
+The French foreign ministry was not available for comment.
+Britain’s Foreign Office said it had no information on the matter.